core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

   (This is formally recommended in {{ampl-mit}}).

     *  In the presence of a proxy, a server will not be able to distinguish different origin client endpoints.
 Following from the recommendation above, a proxy that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks.
 The proxy SHOULD use Echo to verify origin reachability as described in {{echo-proc}}.
-The proxy MAY forward idempotent requests immediately to have a cached result available when the client's repeated request arrives.
+The proxy MAY forward safe requests immediately to have a cached result available when the client's repeated request arrives.

     * Amplification mitigation is a trade-off between giving leverage to an attacker and causing overhead.
       An amplification factor of 3 (i.e., don't send more than three times the number of bytes received until the peer's address is confirmed)